Project Overview

 Interior Define is a made-to-order furniture company that specializes in creating sofas that meet customers’ needs.
 Customization options include collections, configurations, fabrics, legs, sizes, and more.

-Develop quiz questions that make customers feel heard and comfortable
+- Develop quiz questions that make customers feel comfortable and listened to

 Competitive & Comparative Research